jpdevries/synctodo/README.md

-Sync Todo
+Sync To&ndash;Do
 ========

-Progressively Enhanced React Todo List.
+Progressively Enhanced React To&nbsp;Do List.
 HTML&ndash;first, Node, Express,&nbsp;PostgreSQL.

 ## Preview
 Have a look at the synchronous and asynchronous endpoints in&nbsp;action.